 Unlike server-based models that rely on internet access to send, process, and return voice data, embedded systems run the entire voice recognition pipeline directly on the device’s CPU, DSP, or microcontroller.

-SpeechFX’s software is specifically optimised for low-power embedded processors, making it ideal for smart devices where memory, power, and latency are mission-critical.
+Engines such as FonixTalk and Voice-In were optimised for low-power embedded processors, making them suitable for smart devices where memory, power, and latency are mission-critical.

 Why the Future Is Embedded